schibsted/account-sdk-android-web/README.md

        }
    }
    ```
-5. If no user is is logged-in, start the login flow.
+5. If no user is logged-in, start the login flow.
 For example on button click:
    ```kotlin
    loginButton.setOnClickListener { _ ->
        val authIntent = client.getAuthenticationIntent(this)